ryancyq/ryancyq.github.io/_posts/2024-07-30-deploy-jekyll-with-tailwindcss-via-github-actions.md

 ---
 layout: post
 title: Deploy Jekyll to GitHub Pages with TailwindCSS
-tags: [jekyll, github-pages, github-action, tailwind-css]
+tags: [jekyll, github-pages, github-actions, tailwind-css]
 ---

 Setting up a Jekyll 4.x site with TailwindCSS on GitHub Pages is a bit different from the usual GitHub Pages deployment.
 You’ll need a custom deployment workflow, but don’t worry, it’s not too complicated!